+Turmeric is one of the most potent pain herbs in Naturopathic Medicine.
 Turmeric, botanically known as Curcuma longa, is a rhizomatous herbaceous plant known for its wide range of health benefits.
 It has great potential for treating and preventing a variety of medical conditions.
-The primary medicinal properties of Turmeric include anti-microbial, antioxidant, anti-Cancerous, and anti-inflammatory activity.
-Historically, Turmeric was used as a spice in the meal and for medicinal and cosmetic purposes.
+The primary medicinal properties of Turmeric include anti-microbial, antioxidant, anti-cancerous, and anti-inflammatory activity.
+Historically, Turmeric was used as a spice in a meal and for medicinal and cosmetic purposes.

 Turmeric's major phytochemicals are curcumin, zingiberene, eugenol, curcumenol, turmeronols, curcumol, turmerin, and turmerones.
 It also contains Vit C, beta-carotene, zinc, niacin, manganese, copper, iron, calcium, fiber, and potassium [1, 2].

 Curcuminoids, including curcumin, desmethoxycurcumin, and bisdemethoxycurcumin, are the major and medicinally popular constituents of Turmeric.
 It is important to know that Turmeric is mostly reported for its medical benefits due to curcumin.
 However, Turmeric contains a limited amount of curcumin so, one must take extracted curcumin powder instead of taking the whole Turmeric [2, 3, 4].

 Turmeric and Curcumin are one in the same as Curcumin is the yellow flavone that is the most potent concentration of the herb as a pain reliever and has been used for centuries as a natural and safe remedy for medical ailments.
 Following are some of its prominent and common health benefits.
 First we will discuss turmeric research and then we will discuss curcumin research: